zrythm/zrythm/doc/user/plugins-files/plugins/scanning.rst

 Plugin Cache
 ------------

-Zrythm will remember scanned VST plugins and save this information in :file:`cached_plugin_descriptors.yaml` in the :ref:`Zrythm user path <configuration/preferences:Zrythm User Path>`.
+Zrythm will remember scanned plugins and save this information in :ref:`the cached plugin descriptors file <appendix/files-and-directories:Cached Plugin Descriptors>`.

 New plugins will be scanned on each start-up, and you can delete or edit this file to force a re-scan of previously scanned plugins.

 AU Scan
 -------
-On MacOS, :term:`AU` plugins will be scanned at their standard location at :file:`/Library/Audio/Plug-Ins/Components`.
+On MacOS, :term:`AU` plugins will be scanned at their standard locations at :file:`/Library/Audio/Plug-Ins/Components` for system plugins and :file:`~/Library/Audio/Plug-Ins/Components` for user plugins.

 SFZ/SF2 Scan
 ------------